About the competition

 All mock hearings and written materials are judged by college sports law and administration industry experts who are eager to provide guidance and insight to students.
 Previous competition judges, many of whom will be involved in future competitions, included:

-- Matt Pottorff, J.D. – Rutgers University Senior Associate AD/Chief Compliance Officer
+- Matt Pottorff, J.D. – University of Akron Senior Deputy AD/Chief Operating Officer

 - Ellen Ferris, J.D. – American Athletic Conference Senior Associate Commissioner (Governance and Compliance) and chair of the NCAA Division I Infractions Appeals Committee

-- Stephen Clar, J.D. – Assistant Professor of Sport Management at Briar Cliff University, former NCAA Associate Director of Academic and Membership Services and staff liaison to the NCAA Infractions Appeals Committees
+- Stephen Clar, J.D. – Assistant Professor of Sport Management at Elmira College , former NCAA Associate Director of Academic and Membership Services and staff liaison to the NCAA Infractions Appeals Committees

 - Stephanie Hannah – NCAA Director of Enforcement

-- Laura Wurtz, J.D. – NCAA Associate Director of Enforcement
+- Laura Wurtz McNab, J.D. – NCAA Associate Director of Business Performance Management

 - Henry Archuleta, J.D. – Clemson University Associate AD/Governance and Football Compliance